Sustainability

 Hear Her brings attention to maternal mortality and provides support to pregnant and postpartum women to speak up when something doesn’t feel right.

-woman nurse taking a pregnant woman's blood pressure
+Woman nurse taking a pregnant woman's blood pressure

 MSD commits $3M to address maternal health needs during COVID-19 pandemic